devsirose/devsirose/README.md

 - 👋 Hi, I’m @devsirose
 - 🎓 I'm a student University of Science ( HCMUS )
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning Go programming language
+- 🌱 I’m currently learning Go Programming Language

 <!---
 devsirose/devsirose is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.